How outdoor workers in Arizona can protect themselves in severe weather

 Trench foot poses a risk for serious injury because wet feet lose heat 25 times faster than dry feet do.
 The body’s natural response to this quick loss of heat is to constrict the blood vessels in the feet.
 Lack of blood flow produces the death of tissue as toxins build up.

-Trench foot can be identified by a host of symptoms, but the most common are redness, tingling and severe cramps in the feet and legs.
+The most common symptoms of trench foot are redness, tingling, and severe cramps in the feet and legs.

 Hypothermia